Weber County, Utah

 Weber County (/ˈwiːbər/ WEE-bər) is a county in the U.S. state of Utah.
-As of the 2020 census, the population was 262,223, making it Utah's fourth-most populous county.
+As of the 2020 United States census, the population was 262,223, making it Utah's fourth-most populous county.
 Its county seat and largest city is Ogden, the home of Weber State University.
-The county was named for the Weber River.
+The county was named after a fur trapper John Weber.

-Weber County is part of the Ogden-Clearfield, UT Metropolitan Statistical Area as well as the Salt Lake City-Provo-Orem, UT Combined Statistical Area.
+Weber County is part of the Ogden-Clearfield, UT Metropolitan Statistical Area as well as the Salt Lake City-Provo-Ogden, UT Combined Statistical Area.

 History

 The Weber Valley was visited by many trappers seeking beavers and muskrats along its streams.
 One of the first on record reached the area in 1824, traveling from Fort Bridger.
 He reported that the Bear River flowed into a salt bay.
 Peter Skene Ogden passed through in 1826, representing the Hudson's Bay Company.
 He traded in this area for several years, near present-day North Ogden.
 John C. Frémont explored the Weber Valley in 1843 and made maps of the area.
 The Fremont reports encouraged readers to seek their fortunes in the western frontier.
 Miles Goodyear was a fur trapper who constructed a way station on the Weber River in 1845.
 In 1847 he sold it to incoming Mormon pioneers.
 James Brown purchased and changed the site's name to Brownsville (later changed to Ogden).

 After the Mormon pioneers began filling out into the future state of Utah, the fledgling government (as of 1849 known as State of Deseret) began a system of government.
 On January 31, 1850, the legislature provided for the creation of six counties to generally cover the area, named in this order: